hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

  metadata

 <hr>
+####Data Import
+Imports Application Lifecycle Service system data to or from clusters/nodes.
+With no options specified, includes all data except 'resources' and 'aok-config'.

+*\<source\>* This can be a hostname or a filename to import from.

 **data** **import** **--only-this-node** [**options**] *\<source\>*

 **data** **import** **--cluster** [**options**] *\<source\>*

 **data** **import** **--manual** [**options**] *\<source\>*

-Imports Application Lifecycle Service system data to or from clusters/nodes.
-With no options specified, includes all data except 'resources' and 'aok-config'.

-*\<source\>* This can a hostname or a filename to import from

 **-h** **--help** Show help information